What Do The Christian Church (Disciples of Christ) believe?

 Like most Christians, Disciples affirm:

-Jesus Christ is the son of the Living God, and offers saving grace to all
+Jesus Christ is the Son of the Living God, and offers saving grace and steadfast love to all.

 Beliefs and practices usually associated with Disciples include:

 Open Communion.
 The Lord's Supper or Communion is celebrated in weekly worship.
-It is open to all who believe in Jesus Christ.
+It's open to all who believe in Jesus Christ.

 Freedom of belief.
 Disciples are called together around one essential of faith belief in Jesus Christ as Lord and Savior.
 Persons are free to follow their consciences guided by the Bible, the Holy Spirit and prayer, and are expected to extend that freedom to others.